 Sakura felt her chest seize uncomfortably, unused to this expression.

-Deidara turned to the miners for one last second before he was suddenly propelling right towards her.
-He covered ten metres before Sakura could fully register his movement at all.
+Her sensei turned to the miners for one last second before he was suddenly propelling right towards her.
+He covered ten metres before Sakura could fully register his movement.
 And then he was in front of her.

-"What-" she attempted, cut off as Deidara pulled her fully against him.
-She crashed into his body, arms stuck to her side as he clamped tight across her back and flew.
+"What –" she attempted, cut off as Deidara pulled her fully against him.
+She crashed into his body, arms stuck to her side as he clamped a hold tight across her back and flew.

 Almost, any how.
 Sakura could hardly tell that Deidara was running at all, there was just a lurching force as he pushed from the ground, and then a rush of wind surrounding them as he moved.
 She was crushed against him with the speed and his unwavering grasp.